Mortgage Calculator (Free Monthly Repayment Calculator)

 What happens if interest rates rise?

-If you’re on a variable rate mortgage your monthly payments will increase when rates rise.
+If you are on a variable rate mortgage your monthly payments will increase when rates rise.
 Use this calculator to test different interest rate scenarios and see how your payments would change.
+A fixed rate mortgage protects you from rate increases for the duration of the fixed term.

 Is a 15 year or 30 year mortgage better?

 A 15 year mortgage has higher monthly payments but significantly less total interest.
-A 30 year mortgage is more affordable monthly but costs much more overall.
-Use the loan term dropdown to compare both scenarios.
+A 30 year mortgage is more affordable monthly but costs considerably more overall.
+Use the loan term dropdown in the calculator to compare both scenarios side by side.

 What is an offset mortgage?

-An offset mortgage links your savings account to your mortgage.
-Your savings balance reduces the amount you pay interest on.
+An offset mortgage links your savings account to your mortgage balance.
+Your savings balance reduces the amount you pay interest on, which can save money without requiring you to make overpayments.
 This calculator does not currently account for offset arrangements.

 Is this calculator free?